Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "You staying up here?"

 "Have to.
 It’s a long intercontinental flight.
-We’ve got friendly guns overhead, but if the Hunters send anything our way, fighting them off is my job…"
+We’ve got friendly guns overhead, but if the Hunters send anything our way, fighting them off is my job..."

 "Right."
 Wilde stood again.
 "I’ma get some Egyptian PT in, then."